 What if I want to cash out of the deal now?
 As with most acquisitions, the share price of the company to be acquired usually spikes to close to the acquisition price.
 In this case, THI traded around $63 (on NYSE) the day before the merger announcement and rocketed to $82 after the acquisition details were released.
 Selling my 100 shares will net me $8,200 cash, rather than getting a portion cash and another portion in shares of the new company.

 I sold my shares in the market and took the cash.
 If I like what I see when the new company forms, I may reconsider it then.
 As well, since the shares were in my TFSA, it was an easier choice since capital gains are sheltered.
 Taking the cash and stock deal would be more attractive in a taxable account as it would help defer some of of the taxable capital gains, but in this case, I likely still would have made the same choice.

-What do you typically do when a publicly traded company that you own becomes acquired?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+What do you typically do when a publicly traded company that you own becomes acquired?If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).